SSTDV-Project/DiffuAug/README.md

 # DiffuAug
-This repository contains code that conditionally generates breast MRI images with and without tumors.
+This repository contains code for training a model to generate breast MRI using Classifier-Free-Diffusion-Guidance and sampling with DDPM and DDIM.

 ### With tumors
 <img src="https://github.com/ArtistDeveloper/DiffuAug/assets/40491724/25ddfe70-7072-4ed4-9fcd-cbad2932a6b8" width="20%" />